 Measurement Component

-We will describe how to build the number_gen_readout
+This tutorial explains how to build the number_gen_readout

 hardware component.